L I S/COMP SCI 102 — INTRODUCTION TO COMPUTING

 3 credits.

-Introduces students to basic concepts in information architecture, digital interaction design, usability testing, navigation, evaluation, and accessibility through planning, design and development of a web based information product or service.
-Students will also learn introductory web development technologies.
+Basic concepts in information architecture, digital interaction design, usability testing, navigation, evaluation, and accessibility through planning, design and development of a web based information product or service.
+Also covers introductory web development technologies.

 L I S/ART HIST/HISTORY/JOURN 650 — HISTORY OF BOOKS AND PRINT CULTURE IN EUROPE AND NORTH AMERICA